stainless-api/upload-openapi-spec-action/README.md

 default.
 The actions use the `github_token` input to make a comment, and the comment must have the `pull-requests: write` permission.

-- The `preview` and `checkout-base` actions rely on being in a Git repository that can fetch from the remote to determine base revisions.
+- The `preview` and `checkout-pr-ref` actions rely on being in a Git repository that can fetch from the remote to determine base revisions.
 This will be the case if you use the [`actions/checkout`](https://github.com/actions/checkout) GitHub action beforehand.
 That action needs the `contents: read` permission.